AgregoreWeb/website/docs/tutorials/ipfs-dir-upload/index.md

 })
 ```

 We can now go ahead and test the code.
-To see what is happening, we first need to open the developer tools - you can do so by pressing Ctrl+Shift+I or using the 'File' menu.
-Now select a folder using the file input or drag and drop a folder onto it and press "Upload files".
+To see what is happening, we first need to open the developer tools - you can do so by pressing Ctrl+Shift+I or using the 'File' menu - and select the "consoler" tab.
+Now choose a folder using the file input or drag and drop a folder onto it and press "Upload files".
 After each file that has been uploaded, you should see a URL logged to the console.
 You can open some of these URLs to see what they contain.

 ## Make it go faster!

 Notice that we are sequentially uploading the files.
 Each time we upload a file, we get back a new CID.
-This CID references a IPFS directory that contains all the files uploaded up to that point.
+This CID references an IPFS directory that contains all the files uploaded up to that point.
 We then upload the next file to that IPFS directory, create a new IPFS that contains the new file.
 We do this until we've uploaded all the files.

 This isn't the most efficient way to upload multiple files.
 In agregore we can upload multiple files at the same time using FormData.